orchestral/toolkit-docs/src/testbench/getting-started/configuration.md

 ## In-Memory SQLite Connection

-To reduce setup configuration, you could use `testing` database connection (`:memory:` with `sqlite` driver) via setting it up under `defineEnvironment()` or by defining it under PHPUnit Configuration File:
+To reduce setup configuration, you could use `testing` database connection (`:memory:` with `sqlite` driver) by defining it under PHPUnit Configuration File:

 ```xml
 <phpunit>